lxc/incus/doc/installing.md

     This package will be featured in the upcoming Debian 13 (`trixie`) release.

     On such systems, just running `apt install incus` will get Incus installed.

+1. Native `incus` backported package

+   A native `incus` backported package is currently available for Debian 12 (`bookworm`) users.

+   On such systems, just running `apt install incus/bookworm-backports` will get Incus installed.

+   ****NOTE:**** Users of backported packages should not file bugs in the Debian Bug Tracker, instead please reach out [through our forum](https://discuss.linuxcontainers.org) or directly to the Debian packager.

 1. Zabbly package repository